Dafydd Wigley

 Dafydd Wynne Wigley, Baron Wigley, (born David Wigley; 1 April 1943) is a Welsh politician who served as the leader of Plaid Cymru from 1981 to 1984 and again from 1991 to 2000.
 He served as the Member of Parliament (MP) for Caernarfon from 1974 to 2001 and as the Member of the Welsh Assembly for Caernarfon from 1999 to 2003.
-In 2010, Wigley was granted life peerage, taking his seat in the House of Lords in 2011.
+In 2010, Wigley was granted life peerage, taking his seat in the House of Lords in 2011, making him one of the party's only two members of that chamber (alongside Carmen Smith, Baroness Smith of Llanfaes).

 Early life

 Wigley was born in Derby, England, the only child of Welsh parents Elfyn Edward Wigley and Myfanwy Batterbee.
 He attended Caernarfon grammar school and Rydal School before going on to the Victoria University of Manchester.

 Before becoming a Plaid Cymru MP for Caernarfon, Wigley worked for Ford Motor Company, Mars and Hoover.

 Political career

 In May 1972 Wigley became a councillor on the pre-1974 Merthyr Tydfil County Borough Council, winning in the Park, Merthyr Tydfil ward, with the sitting Labour councillor in third place.